• Skip to primary navigation

 Waterproof Phone Case

 I know I already mentioned a waterproof hard case above, but I felt it necessary to also point out that there are far smaller, phone-sized, waterproof hard cases available as well.
 I would suggest that you get something that can be attached to the boat and that you get something transparent so that you won’t have to be constantly opening and closing it to make sure your phone is (or isn’t) inside of it.
-I also have a second one of these that I keep my memory cards, extra batteries, and smaller electronics in.
+I also have a second one of these which I keep my memory cards, extra batteries, and smaller electronics in.

 Packraft